As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 To insert the bit, loosen the drill’s chuck, put the bit in, and tighten the chuck again.
 Switch on the press and begin drilling.
 Start slowly and gradually speed up.

-Use your finger to test the warmth of the water in the dam is becoming, as you don’t want the drill bit heating up.
+Use your finger to test the warmth of the water in the dam, as you don’t want the drill bit heating up.
 If you are drilling clean through the rock, the sludgy water in the dam will drain out the bottom, messing with your work area.

 However, the bucket you have placed underneath will help to catch the sludge.
 Use a cold chisel to chamfer the edges of the hole, and you have a hole in your rock.

-Select a lower RPM for harder material and a higher RPM for smaller bits—experiment to determine the best speed for various types of rock.
+Select a lower RPM for harder material and a higher RPM for smaller bits—experiment to determine the best speed for various rock types.

 TIP: Rock cutting is a specialized task, and you cannot use any old saw for the job.
 Check out the best saws for cutting rocks and more in the article below: